covid-maps/covid-maps/README.md

 We have continuous deployment on every push to `master` with a Netlify integration.
 Give a minute or two for the changes to deploy after a push.

 The app is deployed at https://peaceful-rosalind-47c3e2.netlify.com

+## Google sheets integration

+The sheet is at https://docs.google.com/spreadsheets/d/1dWBcbwapI4ZtlbJD257b3v8wjTfFECwLl5W_Y_DYVws/edit#gid=0

+- The app depends on the column names and sheet ordering for now
+- If any of these need to be changed, remember to update the code (the react app only)

 ## Contribute